Defensive Driver Courses & How They Help You Save On Car Insurance

 Why Trust MoneyGeek?

 A defensive driving discount can lower your car insurance cost.
-To help you better understand the topic, we consulted several experts and asked for their insights.
+We consulted several experts for their insights to help you better understand the topic.
 MoneyGeek follows a thorough research methodology to ensure our data is correct and our suggestions are relevant to the average driver.
-When producing this page, our subject matter expert followed a multistep writing process that involved fact-checking and editorial review.
+Our subject matter expert followed a multistep writing process that involved fact-checking and editorial review.

 • Patti Clement: senior vice president of private client advisors at HUB International Private Client Services